Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance: Methodology

+Our study focuses on full-body AN that applies $\Theta$ only on the most privacy-sensitive content---the human subjects as shown in Fig.~\ref{fig:an_pipe_diags}.
+Thus, the above equation can be reformulated using a masking mechanism as:

-where $I$ is the input frame in the video data $X$, $M$ is the binary segmentation mask of the target objects (person figures in our study), and $\Theta$ is the AN algorithm.
-The $\odot$ represents element-wise multiplication.
-Although conventional AN algorithms are lightweight and promising for real-time processing, they often struggle to achieve $\phi$ (see Fig.~\ref{fig:vispr_anony_compare_non_adpative_im_s320_240_images_2017}).
-Heavier AN achieves a low $P$ but may also deteriorate the quality of $U$ and vice versa~\cite{hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted}.
-The strength of the AN highly depends on the hyperparameters of the algorithms, e.g., the \textit{kernel window-size} of \textit{Gaussian blurring} (Eq.~\eqref{eq:gaussian_kernel}) and the \textit{downsizing factor} of \textit{pixelization} (Eq.~\eqref{eq:pixelize_fn}).
-The literature has yet to explore optimizing the hyperparameters~\cite{hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted}.
+{where $\mathbf{M}$ is the binary segmentation mask of the target objects, and $\odot$ represents element-wise multiplication.
+The $\mathbf{M}$ is generated using an object segmentation model $\Psi$ as:}

+Although conventional AN algorithms are lightweight and promising for real-time processing, they often struggle to achieve $\phi$ (see Fig.~\ref{fig:vispr_anony_compare_non_adpative}).
+Heavier ANs achieve a lower $Q$ but can also deteriorate the quality of $U$ and vice versa~\cite{hukkelaas2019deepprivacy, wu2020privacy, dave2022spact, fioresi2023ted}.
+The AN highly depends on $\Theta$'s hyperparameters. \begin{itemize} \item {The Gaussian blurring $\Theta (\mathbf{I})$ can be formulated as:}